geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

 # Data Warehouse and Analytics Project
-Building a modern Data Warehouse with SQL Server, including ETL and Data Analytics
+Welcome to my first **Data Warehouse and Data Analytics Project** Repository This project, designed as a portfolio, demonstrates complete Data Warehousing and analytics solutions